Drive sales on autopilot with ecommerce-focused featuresSee Features

 Below we outline the most important considerations and questions to ask in selecting the best ESP for your online store.

 Want to try an email service provider that has it all?
-Try Omnisend free for 14-days and start generating more revenue now.
+Try Omnisend for free and start generating more revenue now.

 1. How Steep is the Learning Curve?

 Many email service providers are coined as user-friendly.
 Even if they are easier to navigate than a platform loaded with more intricate processes, they still require time to learn.

 Remember that the quicker your marketing team adapts, the sooner you can generate more revenue.
 Quickly integrating (or even creating) the most important elements of your strategy is critical for maintaining a strong relationship with your customers.

 - Does the platform offer templates, and are they easily customizable?
 Changing email providers should not equate to spending twice as long creating emails.
 Are email templates, if offered, easy to use?
 Is there a drag-and-drop email builder?
 Is it a struggle to customize messages, such as inserting unique coupon codes and product recommendations?

 - What’s the ease and depth of segmentation?
 Segmenting your list into different groups is essential for constructing relevant messages, but not all segmentation is created equal.
 Look at the segment options, and how effortless or difficult they are to create.

 - Purchase data: Recency, frequency, monetary (RFM) related, customer lifetime value (CLV), categories, products